leanprover-community/lean4-metaprogramming-book/lean/main/Cheat-sheet.md

   For instance, `mvar` could be the goal extracted using `getMainGoal`
 * Extract the type of a meta-variable: `Lean.MetavarDecl.type mvdecl` when `mvdecl : Lean.MetavarDecl` is in context.
-* meta-sorry: `Lean.Elab.admitGoal goal`, when `goal : Lean.MVarId` is the current goal
 * Extract the type of the main goal: `Lean.Elab.Tactic.getMainTarget` Use as `let goal_type ← Lean.Elab.Tactic.getMainTarget`
   Achieves the same as